Vail Mountain edges Salida, 3-2, to advance

 And with 18 minutes left in regulation, VMS' Maddie Cooper got the game-winner as the No. 23-ranked Gore Rangers knocked off No. 10 Salida, 3-2, to keep the season alive.

 VMS's magical mystery tour continues in Fort Collins on Saturday, May 12, against No. 7 Liberty Common.
-Kickoff time is to be determined.
+Kickoff time is 11 a.m.

 Recommended Stories For You